Retro Computer System

 The Macintosh helped redefine personal computing through graphical interfaces, desktop publishing, creative software, education, and approachable design.
-From compact black-and-white Macs to Color Classics, LC systems, Power Macintosh hardware, and later Intel-based machines, the Macintosh line became one of the most recognizable computer platforms in history.
+From compact black-and-white Macs to Color Classics, LC systems, Power Macintosh hardware, and later Intel-based machines, it became one of the most recognizable computer platforms in history, with more in the full archive.

 "The journey is the reward." - Steve Jobs